Environmental and

 Comprehensive Environmental Strategy Supports a Lower Carbon Future

-Modernizing our natural gas distribution and transmission system is a key component of fulfilling our vision of becoming the safest provider of natural gas services.
+Modernizing our natural gas distribution and transmission system is a core component of our vision to become the safest provider of natural gas services.
 Modernization not only enhances safety and reliability but also reduces emissions.

-Natural gas is essential for meeting the nation’s energy demands and achieving a lower carbon economy to achieve our nation’s climate goals.
-Carbon dioxide (CO2) emissions from residences using natural gas for space heating, water heating, cooking, and clothes drying are approximately 22% lower than those attributable to an all-electric home.[1]
+Natural gas is essential for meeting the nation’s energy demands.
+Carbon (CO2) emissions from residences using natural gas for space heating, water heating, cooking, and clothes drying are approximately 18% lower than those attributable to an all-electric home.[1]

-Recognizing our continued role as a vital component of the country’s long-term sustainable energy future, in fiscal year 2022, Atmos Energy continued to execute our comprehensive environmental strategy focused on reducing Scope 1, 2, and 3 emissions (as defined by the Greenhouse Gas Protocol) and other environmental impacts from our operations, fleet, facilities, gas supply, and customer end-use.
+In fiscal year 2023, Atmos Energy continued to execute our comprehensive environmental strategy focused on reducing Scope 1, 2, and 3, as defined in the Greenhouse Gas Protocol,and other environmental impacts from our operations, fleet, facilities, gas supply, and customer end-use.

 Sustainability Commitments and Governance

-Our leadership provides structured accountability to successfully achieve our vision to operate safely and reliably, now and into the future.
-The Corporate Responsibility, Sustainability, and Safety (CRS&S) Committee of the Board of Directors oversees Atmos Energy’s operational sustainability practices and procedures.
+Our leadership provides structured accountability to successfully achieve our vision of operating safely and reliably, now and into the future.
+The Corporate Responsibility, Sustainability, and Safety (CRS&S) Committee of the Board of Directors oversees matters relating to responsibility, sustainability, health and safety, the Company’s vision, values, culture, and diversity, stakeholder relations, and climate change risk.
 The CRS&S Committee is committed to the following:

 • Investing strategically in the enhancement of our environmental and operational sustainability

-• Monitoring current and emerging political and social action, public policy, and environmental issues that may affect business operations, material financial performance, or public image of the company
+• Monitoring current and emerging political and social action, public policy, and environmental issues that may affect business operations, material financial performance, or the public image of the Company

 Our Management Committee is comprised of five senior leaders responsible for the execution of company strategy as approved by the Board.
-The Committee meets regularly to actively monitor safety, operational and financial performance, compliance with policies, procedures, and ethical business practices, and implement strategy as directed by the Board.
+The Committee meets regularly to actively monitor, among other matters, activities related to the comprehensive environmental strategy and related operational and environmental performance.

 Environmental Management

-Our Vice President of Pipeline Safety provides strategic direction and plan oversight of our operational sustainability, environmental and compliance efforts.
+Our Vice President of Pipeline Safety provides strategic direction and plan oversight of our operational sustainability, environmental, and compliance efforts.
 Our Director of Environmental Practices supports this effort, assisting with ongoing environmental stewardship programs.
-Our Division Presidents (who are also Corporate Officers) lead our operating divisions and are responsible for the execution of our environmental strategy in their operating areas.
-Operating Division employees steward day-to-day compliance with applicable regulations, support the implementation of environmental initiatives, and provide feedback on ways to improve our processes.
+Our Division Presidents (who are also Corporate Officers) lead our operating divisions and are responsible for executing our environmental strategy in their operating areas.
+Operating Division employees steward day-to-day compliance with applicable regulations, support the implementation of environmental initiatives, and provide feedback on improving our processes.
 We also require that all contractors be knowledgeable of and comply with all applicable federal, state, and local environmental requirements.

-Atmos Energy employees adhere to all applicable environmental laws and regulations, related corporate policies, and procedures and to the requirements, limitations, and conditions of all environmental permits.
+Atmos Energy employees adhere to all applicable environmental laws and regulations, related corporate policies and procedures, and the requirements, limitations, and conditions of all environmental permits.
 As described in our Code of Conduct, Atmos Energy is committed to:

 • Minimizing the release of any environmentally damaging substance